SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 THE iD = THE DEVIL

 The id is present from birth.
-It constitutes the most fundamental aspect of the psyche, developing first in babies.
+It is the most fundamental aspect of the psyche, first developing in babies.
 The id is comprised of urges and desires.
 It lacks rationality and reflection, consisting entirely of feelings.
 It resides wholly in the unconscious mind.
-It's important to note that the id is distinct from "ID" as in an identification card or identity.
-In fact, many of us share similar id-driven desires: food, drink, sex, sleep, and fun.
+Many of us share similar id-driven desires: food, drink, sex, sleep, and fun.
 The id operates on the "pleasure principle" without comprehending logic, time, or the external world.
-It demands immediate gratification; it wants what it wants, and it wants it NOW.
+It demands immediate gratification; it wants what it wants and wants it NOW.
 Denying the id its pleasure can lead to frustration.
 The id itself is not evil; most of its desires are essential for our well-being – without eating or sleeping, we would perish, and the continuation of our species relies on sexual reproduction.
 The challenge lies in the id's inability to impose restraint, delay gratification, or acknowledge others.
 It lives solely for the moment and is entirely self-centred.
 However, immediately satisfying these needs isn't always practical or feasible.
 If the pleasure principle entirely governed us, we might grab desired items from others to fulfil our cravings.
 Such behaviour would be disruptive and socially unacceptable.
-According to Freud, the id attempts to resolve the tension arising from the pleasure principle through the primary process, involving the creation of a mental image of the desired object as a means of satisfying the need.
+According to Freud, the id attempts to resolve the tension arising from the pleasure principle through the primary process involving the creation of a mental image of the desired object to satisfy the need.

 IN SHORT